 Once students have learned to write an opinion statement, they are ready to move on to writing an opinion paragraph.

-Students begin by writing their opinion statement (O), then give a reason (R), an example (E), and restate their opinion (O).
+Students begin by writing their opinion statement (O), then give a reason (R), an example (E), and restate their opinion sentence (O).